briggySmalls/skin-deep-server/README.md

 ## Updates

+Updates to Trellis, Bedrock and Sage are managed following the process outlined by [hooverlunch](https://discourse.roots.io/t/best-practices-to-update-trellis/5386/32).

 Trellis, Bedrock and Sage were all created as subtrees with a command like the following:
 ```
 git subtree add --prefix=trellis trellis master --squash